When the Local court makes a decision about the fencing work that should be done, it may make several types of orders.

 For more information on how you can enforce an order, see Enforcing a judgment debt in the Debt - small claims topic.

-To find out what you can do if your neighbour takes enforcement action against you, see Responding to enforcement action in the Debt - small claims topic.
+To find out what you can do if your neighbour takes enforcement action against you, see If you don't pay in the Local Court - small claims topic.

 For answers to commonly asked questions, see Frequently Asked Questions.